-How to Get a Job as a Cement Mason & Concrete Finisher
+How to Get a Job as a Cement Mason and Concrete Finisher

-Masons can expect to work for both union and non-union contractors and can access job opportunities through either employment channel.
-Personal contacts and word-of-mouth are common entry points into the profession, usually after high school.
-Increasingly, specialized construction trades programs at high schools seek to interest future masons and provide them some of the employable skills they will need.
-Willingness to travel also may help, as some masonry contractors bid on work projects across a large geographic area.
-Better math skills are a growing priority for the industry.
+Masons can work for both union and non-union contractors and can access job opportunities through either employment channel.
+Personal contacts and word-of-mouth opportunities are common entry points into the profession, usually after high school.
+Increasingly, specialized construction trade programs at high schools seek to interest future masons and provide them with the skills they will need.
+Willingness to travel may help, as some masonry contractors bid on work projects across a large geographic area.
+Solid math skills are also a growing priority for the industry.

 What is the Job Like?

 Work at construction sites tends to be 40 hours a week during daylight hours.
 Weather conditions and project timetables can drive longer work weeks.
-Most work is outdoors in natural conditions, and sites may be muddy, dusty, or both.
-Work sites can be dangerous and masons often wear protective gear, including kneepads and water-repellent gloves.
-Cement masons and, especially, concrete finishers, often do their work during early stages of a project and are most likely to be exposed to the elements and demanding working conditions.
+Most work is outdoors in natural conditions, and sites may be muddy, dusty or both.
+Work sites can be dangerous, and masons often wear protective gear, including kneepads and water-repellent gloves.
+Cement masons, and especially concrete finishers, often do their work during early stages of a project and are most likely to be exposed to the elements and demanding working conditions.
 Except for high-rise buildings, masonry work is not done at great heights, but it often requires scaffolding systems to gain access to walls and other masonry working surfaces.
-Good physical skills, including strength and stamina, are needed as well as the ability to function effectively within a construction site’s larger team of craftsmen.
+Good physical skills, including strength and stamina, are needed as well as the ability to work well with a construction site’s larger team of craftsmen.

 Last updated by Emily Brandon.